 What I've done is created two pages of knit tips, this one and a knit tips for beginners page called tips for knitting beginners.

 Rather than sifting through the tips on this page, I wanted a dedicated page for new knitters as well.

-I just wanted to give you some extra knitting help as you begin knitting your first few rows.
+I wanted to give beginners some extra knitting help as you begin knitting your first few rows.

 I really enjoy using the long tail cast on.
 I like the nice clean stretchy edge it creates and how it makes my knitting look.
 But...